Tipping in Cuba

 Exchanging Money in Cuba

-Exchanging money in Cuba and the country’s currency system can be a complex matter and difficult to navigate.
-The Cuban government is notorious for making monetary and economic reforms at random and with little notice.
-This blog will introduce you to the basics of Cuba’s currency and of exchanging money plus tips to help you understand Cuba’s currency system.
+Exchanging money in Cuba and understanding the country’s currency system can be complex and sometimes tricky to navigate.
+The Cuban government often makes sudden monetary and economic reforms with little notice.
+This blog will introduce you to the basics of Cuba’s currency, how to exchange money, and share tips to help you understand Cuba’s financial system.

-Before finding out how to exchange money in Cuba, it’s important to know a bit about Cuba’s currency system.
-Cuba’s official currency is the Cuban peso (CUP).
-The moneda libremente convertible (MLC*) is also in use in certain places.
-The Cuban peso is a closed currency so you can’t buy, sell or trade it outside of Cuba.
-This means that you won’t be able to legally exchange other currencies for pesos before your trip; you can only do so in Cuba.
+The Cuban peso is a closed currency, which means you can’t buy, sell, or trade it outside of Cuba.
+You won’t be able to legally exchange your money for pesos before your trip; you can only do this once you’re in Cuba.

-The Cuban convertible peso (CUC) is no longer in circulation in Cuba!
+NOTE: The Cuban convertible peso (CUC) is no longer in circulation!

 *MLC stands for moneda libremente convertible.
-It is a term created by the Cuban government for foreign currencies, usually US dollars and euros.
+It’s a term the Cuban government uses for foreign currencies, usually US dollars and euros.

 Exchange money in Cuba for Cuban pesos (CUP)